curvegrid/go-ethereum-wiki/Building-Instructions-for-Ubuntu.md

 sudo apt-get install ethereum
 ```

-Run `mist` for the GUI or `ethereum` for the CLI.
+Run `mist` for the GUI or `geth` for the CLI.

-You can alternatively install only the CLI or GUI, with `apt-get install ethereum-cli` or `apt-get install mist` respectively.
+You can alternatively install only the CLI or GUI, with `apt-get install geth` or `apt-get install mist` respectively.

 ## Option 2: Automatic installation